arqex/tree-of-wealth-contract/README.md

 # Tree of Wealth Solidity Contract

 The Tree of Wealth is an NFT that always grows in price and distributes the earnings among anyone who have ever hold it.
 [Check this video for a better explanation on how the Tree of Wealth works](https://www.youtube.com/watch?v=Y8G5aGKc84I&ab_channel=AprendiendoWeb3).
 Here's the [video in Spanish](https://www.youtube.com/watch?v=1tS3PFlCGzc&list=PL6W-DT5AOQ0R2-yV3E9cViqZ5WHV4yDOA).
+Like the video if you liked it!

 This behavior is possible thanks the smart contract in this repository.
 This is an immutable contract, it has no address with special privileges, so it will run like this forever.
 It's deployed on the Ethereum network at `0x27E1F5CcC4F184A2Ca55B12353c06dA9e1803621`.
 [Check the contract in Etherscan](https://etherscan.io/address/0x27E1F5CcC4F184A2Ca55B12353c06dA9e1803621#code).